StanClark/Portfolio/Dissertation/README.md

 This is the disseration I created in my final year at the University of Edinburgh during my studies.

-This involved working with large datasets that required precise cleaning and effcient processing.

 This project involved:
 * working with large datasets that required precise cleaning and effcient processing.
 * corresponding with experts in forestry to create a more wholistic understanding of the data and to ensure the end project was applicable to their field.